 The City of Albany began implementing its Bicycle Master Plan in 2009.
 Albany's Bicycle Master Plan is a comprehensive study identifying a network of bicycle route classifications and street treatments for improved cycling within the City.
-These route classifications cater to the different types of cyclists found on urban streets--supporting a safe and healthy transportation alternative for those cyclists that may be considered "timid," "confident," or somewhere in between.
+These route classifications cater to the different types of cyclists found on urban streets--supporting a safe and healthy transportation alternative for those cyclists that are "timid riders," "confident riders," or somewhere in between.
 Street treatments and intersection upgrades also make it safer and easier for pedestrians, which is paramount to enhancing quality of life and mobility in and around the City.
 The Bicycle Master Plan fits with Albany 2030 and the Climate Action Plan, setting sustainable goals to create a healthy transportation alternative that connects neighborhoods and destinations.

 Cycling has a significant benefit to individuals, the community and the environment.
 It is a healthy, sociable, affordable, and sustainable mode of transportation.
 By careful design and through public contribution, Albany's classified routes help connect regional multi-use networks, while linking parks, natural areas, neighborhoods and area destinations together.
 Objectives of the Bicycle Master Plan include:

 - Advance the current vision of bicycling as a viable transportation alternative;